Tobo-Tobo/Python-Dict/README.md

 # Python-Dict
-This will teach you the advance to intermediate knowledge in python.
+> This will teach you the advance to intermediate knowledge in python.
 Tracking my learning.
+Below will contain links to the tutorial